darinz/ML/02_generative_learning/03_hands-on_coding.md

 However, true understanding comes from **hands-on implementation**.
 This practical guide will help you translate the theoretical concepts into working code, experiment with different generative models, and develop the intuition needed to apply these algorithms to real-world problems.

+## From Theoretical Framework to Hands-On Mastery

+We've now built a comprehensive theoretical understanding of **generative learning algorithms** - from Gaussian Discriminant Analysis (GDA) for continuous features to Naive Bayes for discrete features.
+Both approaches model the data generation process $p(x|y)$ and use Bayes' rule to make predictions, but they handle fundamentally different types of data.

+GDA assumes multivariate normal distributions for continuous features, leading to linear decision boundaries and a deep connection to logistic regression.
+Naive Bayes assumes conditional independence for discrete features, making it particularly powerful for high-dimensional data like text classification.

+However, true mastery in generative learning comes from **hands-on implementation**.
+While understanding the mathematical framework is essential, implementing these generative models from scratch, experimenting with different parameter estimation methods, and applying them to real-world problems is where the concepts truly come to life.

+The transition from theory to practice is crucial in generative learning.
+While the mathematical framework provides the foundation, implementing these models helps develop intuition, reveals practical challenges, and builds the skills needed for real-world applications.
+Coding these algorithms from scratch forces us to confront the details that theory often abstracts away.

+In this practical guide, we'll put our theoretical knowledge into practice through hands-on coding exercises.
+We'll implement both GDA and Naive Bayes from scratch, experiment with different datasets, and develop the practical skills needed to apply these powerful generative models to real-world problems.

+This hands-on approach will solidify our understanding and prepare us for the complex challenges that arise when applying generative learning in practice.

 ## Learning Objectives

 By completing this hands-on learning guide, you will: